beckphoem/essential-english/eew-3-8.md

 - If the bird wants to reach its nest, it will fly **upwards**.
 (Conditional Sentence Type 1)
 - If the bird wanted to reach its nest, it would fly **upwards**.
 (Conditional Sentence Type 2)
 - If the bird had wanted to reach its nest, it would have flown **upwards**.
 (Conditional Sentence Type 3)

+## THE ANNIVERSARY GIFT

+<audio controls src="eew-3-8/Unit 8- The Anniversary Gift (1).mp3" title="Title"></audio>

+Joe was a carpenter.
+He bulit houses in the highlands.
+Joe's wife Stella used a needle and thread to sew elegant clothing.
+She only used beautiful fabric to make clothes.

+Since they didn't have a lot of money, they lived in an old shed.
+Water dripped in when it rained.
+They had broken chairs instead of a couch.
+But they had coal for heat, and flour from the mill for bread.
+Together, they trimmed the bushes to make their house look nice.
+Joe and Stella were poor, but not ashamed.
+They were happy.

+Sometimes in the evening, they walked downtown.
+They looked in store windows and dreamed.
+Stella wanted a hairbrush with an ivory handle.
+Joe wanted to fix his grandfather's watch.

+For their anniversary, Stella wanted to get Joe what he wanted.
+But then she did the arithmetic.
+It would take at least six months to save enough money.
+Then she had an idea.
+She cut off all of her hair and sold it.

+Meanwhile, Joe knew that he could never fix his watch.
+So he polished it and sold it.
+He made enough to buy the brush.
+On their anniversary, the door burst open.
+Joe was excited to give Stella his gift.
+But first, Stella gave him the money to fix the watch.
+When he saw his wife without any hair, he smiled. " I sold my watch to buy you something", Joe said.
+He gave her the brush, and she laughed.
+They wer both willing to give up something very special to make each other happy.